beepboopblap/My-First-Website-HTML/README.md

 **My First Website**

-beepboopblap's first website using html, css, and javascript
+beepboopblap's first website using html and css. (maybe java script in the future)